 Transformation has to challenge customer strategy, product innovation and the enterprise itself.

 There is no doubt that “digital disruption” is the newest digital buzzword.
-Five or six years ago, we heard about “digital strategy” and then it shifted to “digital transformation,” but it seemed only a few industries were actually dipping their toes in the water.
-Industries like consumer goods, healthcare, media and travel made efforts to become more digital as their customer base became more tech savvy.
+Eight or nine years ago, we heard about “digital strategy” and then it shifted to “digital transformation,” but it seemed only a few industries were dipping their toes in the water.
+Industries like consumer goods, healthcare, media and travel made efforts to become more digital as their customer base became more tech-savvy.
 And many of these companies realized tangible business benefits by embracing emerging technologies.

 Yet, for the most part, companies were slow to act in a significant way toward the development of digital strategies.
 There was a bit of a waiting game as companies stayed on the sidelines and watched who in their industry would “fail fast” first.
 Yes, some CIOs, CMOs and other early movers experimented or piloted shifts, but the potential of digital was a novelty in the boardroom – something that perhaps felt inevitable, but still unproven.

-Today, virtually all industries, including “old economy” ones such as aviation, chemicals, energy, logistics and manufacturing are being disrupted by digital.
+Today, virtually all industries, including “old economy” ones such as aviation, chemicals, energy, logistics and manufacturing are not only being disrupted by digital, but forced into digital because of COVID-19.
 Companies can no longer sit on the sidelines, waiting for the right time to pull the trigger on a digital strategy.

 The Digital Disruption

 Digital disruption has become widespread, affecting every aspect of business from customer behavior and leadership behaviors to supply chains and marketing department organization.
 Specifically, we see massive, digital-driven breakthroughs happening across four fronts:

 1. Consumers and consumer behavior